mpaul7/mai_prep/interview_preparation/topics/deep_learning/dl_concepts/4_nn_activation_functions.md

 - **Use Cases:**
   - Hidden layers in most modern neural networks (deep learning, CNNs, etc.).
 - **Pros:**
   - Computationally efficient; reduces likelihood of vanishing gradient; drives sparsity.
+On the opposite side, for Sigmoid and Tanh there is some calculation needed to calculate the gradient.
 - **Cons:**
   - "Dying ReLU" problem (neurons stuck at 0 for all inputs).